image bio

 By Halle Tecco, MBA, MPH

 In addition to being important for bone health and immune function, emerging research shows that low vitamin D levels are associated with fertility problems, including PCOS, endometriosis, uterine fibroids, sperm health, and miscarriage.
-In fact, researchers have found that women with typical levels of vitamin D were 46 percent more likely to get pregnant and a third more likely to have a live birth than women with low levels of vitamin D.
+In fact, researchers have found that women with typical levels of vitamin D were 46 percent more likely to get pregnant and a third more likely to have a live birth than women with low levels of vitamin D. [1] Women with typical levels of vitamin D were 46 percent more likely to get pregnant and a third more likely to have a live birth than women with low levels of vitamin D.

 Vitamin D deficiency is associated with infertility.
 In fact, one study found that most infertile women (87.3%) have low levels of vitamin D.

-Can vitamin D help with ovulation?
 Research suggests that low levels of vitamin D are associated with a longer follicular phase (the time between the first day of the period and ovulation) and an overall longer menstrual cycle.
-However, there is not enough research to make conclusions about vitamin D supplements helping with ovulation.
+[3] However, there is not enough research to make conclusions about vitamin D supplements helping with ovulation.
 That being said, higher vitamin D levels may improve fertility and shorten the time it takes to get pregnant.
+[3]

-Vitamin D deficiency and miscarriage
+Vitamin D Deficiency and Miscarriage

 Repeat miscarriage (aka recurrent pregnancy loss, or RPL) affects one to two percent of reproductive women.
 Recent studies suggest an association between vitamin D deficiency and auto- or allo-immunologic disruption in RPL.
 In one study, women who took vitamin D supplements (0.25 mcg twice daily) saw an increase of successful pregnancies.
 In fact, they had a continuing pregnancy rate of 70% compared to 55% in the control group.
 However, the study was small with just 40 women, and more research is needed.